 Anyone who has packed away several trail cameras and set off into the wild understands that they are cumber some.
 The full-size trail cams may have all the bells and whistles, but somebody has to hike those things out there and install them.
 Small game cameras take up less space in the pack, and the pack weighs less with them in it.
 It’s that simple.

 When all you need is a simple trail camera for surveillance or scouting, the smallest ones on the market are likely your best options.
 Their lower general cost often enables a homeowner or hunter on a budget to afford a second or third camera and cover more area.
-Having fewer features is only an issue if you’re going to use them, and no one really needs 20-megapixel surveillance photos.
 These smaller trail cameras offer the most bang for the buck, and make a simple job just that: simple.